AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

 4. |GNATprove| is run on a server or locally, and the |GNATprove| session files are shared in Configuration Management.

-In all workflows (but critically for the first workflow), messages can suppressed or justified.
+In all workflows (but critically for the first workflow), messages can be suppressed or justified.
 Indeed, like every sound and complete verification tool, |GNATprove| may issue false alarms.
 A first step is to identify the type of message: